-Alongside the likes of hiking, scuba diving, off-piste skiing and rock climbing, river rafters must be aware not to permanently inflict any damage to the natural environment.
+Alongside the likes of hiking, scuba diving, and rock climbing, river rafters must be aware not to permanently inflict any damage to the natural environment.
 Despite the reality that rivers are almost forever transient in the make-up and ecology, rafting operators abroad have been known to make reckless changes in order to improve the quality of the activity.

 This has included dredging and blasting the river bed in order to nullify dangerous objects such as upturned trees and large rocks, or alternatively, to artificially create features that lend itself to increasing the turbulence of the white water.

 Conservationists have been quick to point out that this has a damaging and sometimes irreversible effect on the ecosystem of the river, whilst proponents argue these changes make little difference to an environment constantly in motion.